TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 - `llm_client/` - LLM client implementations and configuration
 - `logs/` - Log files with detailed information about collection runs
 - `tests/` - Test scripts and utilities
+- `utils/` - Utility scripts and tools
+  - `get-pr-conversations/` - Tool for fetching and saving complete PR conversations

 ---